Can You Create Your Own Marketing "Tipping Point" for Your Brand?

 Know Your Audience, Adjust Your Content

 At the outset, your message needs to be tailored to your audience.
+Your greatest blunder will be creating content assets that are off-brand and do not meet consumer expectations.

 Have you dug deep into your customer persona